 The "Tinkering Lab" lets children ask their own questions and test their own ideas using real tools and materials.

-Kids can don authentic firefighter gear, operate a replica fire truck, slide down a pole, or practice escaping from a smoke-filled bedroom in "Play It
+Kids can don authentic firefighter gear, operate a replica fire truck, slide down a pole, or practice escaping from a smoke-filled bedroom in "Play It Safe."

-rigging complete with crow's nest and gangplank on the "Kovler Family Climbing Schooner," reminiscent of boats that once sailed Lake Michigan.
+rigging complete with crow's nest and gangplank on the "Kovler Family Climbing Schooner," which is reminiscent of the boats that once sailed Lake Michigan.